Roger Sherman Greene II

 Roger Sherman Greene (1881-1947) was a diplomat, foundation official, medical administrator in China and a national leader in affairs relating to East Asia.
+His brothers are Evarts Boutell Greene, who is an American historian at Columbia, and Jerome Davis Greene, who is a foundation administrator, banker, and secretary of the Corporation of Harvard University.

+Early life

+Roger Greene was born in Westborough, Massachusetts, while his parents were on furlough in the United States.
 He was the fourth son and sixth of eight children of Rev. Daniel Crosby Greene, a Congregational minister, and Mary Jane (Forbes) Greene.
-His parents, descendants of colonial Massachusetts families, had been among the earliest American missionaries in Japan, arriving in 1869 and serving until their deaths (the mother's in 1910, the father's in 1913); they were deeply involved in bringing modern Western education to the Japanese during the Meiji era.
-Two of their other children achieved prominence, Evarts Boutell as an American historian at Columbia and Jerome Davis Greene as a foundation administrator, banker, and secretary of the Corporation of Harvard University.
+His parents, descendants of colonial Massachusetts families, had been among the earliest American missionaries in Japan, arriving in 1869 and serving until their deaths (the mother's in 1910, the father's in 1913).
+They were deeply involved in bringing modern Western education to the Japanese during the Meiji era.